Designating all salary as housing allowance? Is it legal? It is advisable?

 1.)
 A minister can only claim the lesser of the following as a housing allowance exclusion:

-So designating all salary as housing allowance that is more than the lesser of the amounts stated above would be counter-productive.
+So designating all compensation as housing allowance that is more than the lesser of the amounts stated above would be counter-productive.

 2.)
 Your church must designate an definite amount.